 How I handle Magnesium

 I started with malate that had small amounts of a few B vitamins.
-I didn’t feel anything from it at first, til I got some iodine and the rest of the nutrients of the protocol.
+I didn’t feel anything from it at first, til I got some iodine and the rest of the nutrients of the protocol for a few months.
 Here is a link to Magnesium Malate

 Then I tried Magnesium Oxide